Zhang Hongwei (Paralympian)

-Zhang Hongwei (Born in 1972) (张宏伟 (張宏偉, Zhāng Hóngwěi)) is a paralympic athlete from China competing mainly in category F46 long and triple jump events.
+Zhang Hongwei (张宏伟 (張宏偉, Zhāng Hóngwěi); born 1972) is a Chinese Paralympic track and field athlete who mainly competed in category F46 long jump and triple jump events.

-Zhang Hongwei competed at the 2004 Summer Paralympics.
-He was a part of the unsuccessful Chinese T42-46 relay team and competed in the long jump as well as winning bronze in the F46 triple jump.
+He competed at the 2004 Summer Paralympics, where he participated in the Chinese T42–46 relay team, competed in the long jump, and won a bronze medal in the F46 triple jump.

+A car accident during his youth left his left hand disabled.
+He graduated from Shenyang Sport University with a degree in sports training focused on disability sports training.
+After retiring in 2007, he worked at the Liaoyang Disabled Persons' Federation.